-The simple game design document usually consists of just such sections.
-There is a direct correlation here: the more complex the game, the more extensive and detailed the video game design doc will be.
+A simple game design document usually consists of these sections.
+There is a direct correlation here – the more complex the game, the more extensive and detailed the video game design doc will be.
 More advanced options may include other sections such as details regarding prototyping, adding a level design tool, marketing activities to promote the game, and more.

 How to make a game design document really effective and useful for everyone?
 Remember a few key wishes based on our personal experience:

 - Be prepared for the need to visualize.
-If you create game documentation, this does not mean that it should consist entirely of text.
+Just because you’re creating game documentation doesn’t mean it has to be all text.
 Many of the nuances are quite difficult to explain in words.
-Therefore, you have a long search for references, examples of mechanics from different games, visual effects similar to those conceived and interfaces from which you need to take the best and exclude the worst.
+Therefore, you have a long search for references, examples of mechanics from different games, similar to the intended visual effects and interfaces, from which you need to take the best and eliminate the worst.

 Five Horsemen of the GDD Apocalypse